 Caz and I previously visited Grand Canyon National Park back in 2006, pre-kids, so I was excited to show our kids one of the most amazing places to visit in the USA, and one of the crown jewels in America’s National Parks System!

 Mother nature inspires me like nothing else, and it’s hard to beat the natural wonder of this place!

-In this this blog post I am focusing on the South Rim only, sharing my tips on how to plan your own dream trip – how to get there, where to stay, what to do, getting around, when to visit, and much more!
+In this this blog post I am focusing on the South Rim only, not Grand Canyon West or the North Rim.
+I’m sharing my tips on how to plan your own dream trip – how to get there, where to stay, what to do, getting around, when to visit, and much more!

 Visiting the Grand Canyon with kids takes some serious planning, and I’m here to help.